Deadlines and Events

 • View presentation slides here

-• Who: All students, especially Spring 2024/Calendar Year 2024 study abroad students with questions about preparing to travel.
+• Who: All students, especially Fall 2024, and Academic Year 2024-2025 study abroad students with questions about preparing to travel.

 • What: A two-part presentation.
 We will first cover tips for packing for a semester long (+) study abroad trip.
 After a short break, the second part will be directed towards first-time international fliers and will cover general advice for purchasing flights & navigating international travel.